Tulipa aleppensis: History

 As the plant is only found on cultivated land, Wilford suspects that it is a neo-tulip, descended from plants brought from Central Asia by traders.
 Aleppo is near the end of the Silk Road, after all.

 Habitat

 Tulipa aleppensis is only found on cultivated land, for example, on fields or in mulberry orchards, as recorded by Hall for the Lebanese species.
 It is listed on the IUCN red List of threatened Species.

 The plant is only rarely cultivated in gardens.
 It needs good drainage and protection from summer rain.
+Tulipa aleppensis grows in Muş, Erzurum, Ağrı, Kahramanmaraş, Siirt, Gaziantep and Hakkari province.
+The largest population in Turkey is in the Muş plain.
+It blooms at the end of April.
+It has a flowering period of 15-20 days.